-China claims its fifth-generation, stealthy J-20 fighter jet is now taking yet another massive step toward war preparedness by flying in what could be referred to as “full stealth” mode.
+Here’s What You Need to Remember: China claims its fifth-generation J-20 fighter jet is now taking yet another massive step toward war preparedness by flying in what could be referred to as “full stealth” mode.

 Does this mean the aircraft has taken new steps toward combat and operational “readiness?”
 Furthermore, just how stealthy is it?

-The Chinese J-20 certainly appears slightly larger than an F-22 or F-35 stealth jet fighter, given its dual wing configuration, an engineering method employed to optimize air flow and achieve improved aerodynamic performance.
-While the wing configurations of a J-20 and F-22 are decidedly different, the J-20 fuselage itself appears to resemble that of an F-22 with two engine exhaust and blended, curved or rounded main body exterior.
+The Chinese J-20 certainly appears slightly larger than an F-22 or F-35 stealth jet fighter, given its dual-wing configuration, an engineering method employed to optimize airflow and achieve improved aerodynamic performance.
+While the wing configurations of a J-20 and F-22 are decidedly different, the J-20 fuselage appears to resemble that of an F-22 jet’s fuselage with two-engine exhaust and blended, curved or rounded main body exterior.

 The F-22 has a forty-four-foot wingspan and is, at certain high altitudes, able to hit speeds as fast as Mach 2.25.
 Various data spec sheets and articles cite that, by comparison, a J-20 is several meters longer but built with a similar 44-ft wingspan.
 The articles, in Air Force Technology and The National Interest say the J-20 can reach speeds of Mach 2.55.
 It is unsure if this is confirmed per se and speed metrics don’t necessarily translate into maneuverability or sustained speed.